exercism/python/exercises/practice/hamming/.approaches/introduction.md

 ## Approach: Using sum

 Using the built-in [`sum`][sum] removes the need for a counter variable.
-Removing the counter variable makes the code is more concise.
+Removing the counter variable makes the code more concise.
 The examples making use of `sum` also use a [generator expression][generator-expression], although that it is not required.
 Using `sum` in this fashion requires a bit more Python knowledge compared to the other approaches.